-You look in SEMrush and see that [financial dashboard] has 380 exact searches per month, with a lot of long tail traffic around it.
+You look in SEMrush and see that [financial dashboard] has 380 exact searches per month, with a lot of long-tail traffic around it.

 Your goal is to end up with something like this that takes these ideal customers deeper:

-We’ll talk about links in the next section, but the best links start with consistent content development that builds your brand in the space as a thought leaders, provides outsized value across the conversion funnel.
+We’ll talk about links in the next section.
+The best links start with consistent content development that builds your brand in the space as a thought leader and provides outsized value across the conversion funnel.

 From here, you can put together a comprehensive plan to create content that matters, get in front of your audience with new material, and use this to build links that help your content rank so that others can discover you as well.